Sreeram Viswanath

-Section 94A of Income Tax Act
+Section 94a Of Income Tax Act

 Section 94A of the Income Tax Act empowers the Indian Government to issue a notification to any of the applicable countries that fail to provide assistance in relation to the issue of the mandatory exchange of tax-related information.
 Its areas of coverage include declared or located Notified Jurisdictional Area (NJA).
 The ITR Forum of A.Y.
 2014-2015 has further clarified that all taxpayers in India are bound to disclose all transactions made with another person located in the stated jurisdictions, irrespective of whether or not the assessee is having a taxable income.